EE533-TEAM3/EE533_LAB_PROJECTS/NPU/questa_NPU/README.txt

-This contains bfloat16 adder, bfloat16 multiplier, and dotproduct calculation for hidden layer.
-It also contains testbenches for each one of these modules.
+This contains bfloat16 adder, bfloat16 multiplier, dotproduct calculation for hidden layer, ReLu, and Output Layer MAC.
+It also contains testbenches for the adder, the multiplier, and the NPU_top.

-The NPU_top will combine all the layers together, but for now, it only contains the hidden layer with a single neuron.
+The NPU_top combines all the layers together.

+The software folder contains the trained ANN written in python, along with some other python scripts that were used to debug and troubleshoot the simulations.